Jbiloki/Project1CS473/README.md

 1- With the server running, navigate to local host http://127.0.0.1:8181/.
 The webapp will appear on screen.

-2- Enter your name, location, an optional imgur link for a thumbnail, and a brief description of what you saw!
+2- Enter your name, location, an optional imgur link (must be directly linked to the file (.jpg, .png, etc.) for a thumbnail and image post, and a brief description of what you saw!

 3- When you are ready to submit, click the blue button next to the description field marked "Post".